LucasSte/havina/README.md

 | `relation_length`   | How long the relation can be.
 If the number is higher, better results may arise, but the algorithm will take more time to converge.                                                                                                      | 8             |
 | `resolve_reference` | Resolve noun and pronoun references.
 For example, replace "he" and "she" from the triple head or tail by the noun they refer to.                                                                                                         | `True`        |
 | `device`            | PyTorch device to execute the language model.
 If set to `None`, the model is executed on CPU.                                                                                                                                            | `None`        |

-## Roadmap

-TODOS:

-1. Use spaCy sentencizer to segment large documents into sentences